omgdory/FlapPy-Bird/README.md

 FlapPy-Bird
 ===========
 My first beginner project!
+A simple clone of Flappy Bird.
 Created using Python and the official [PyGame](https://github.com/pygame/pygame) library.

 At the moment, no executable file exists for the program.